Sets the current role identifier of the current session.

 SET [SESSION | LOCAL] ROLE rolename SET [SESSION | LOCAL] ROLE NONE RESET ROLE

 This command sets the current role identifier of the current SQL-session context to be rolename.
 The role name may be written as either an identifier or a string literal.
 After SET ROLE, permissions checking for SQL commands is carried out as though the named role were the one that had logged in originally.

 The specified rolename must be a role that the current session user is a member of.
 If the session user is a superuser, any role can be selected.

 The NONE and RESET forms reset the current role identifier to be the current session role identifier.
-These forms may be executed by any user.
+These forms may be run by any user.

 - Specifies that the command takes effect for the current session.
 This is the default.